General Terms & Conditions

 - If the consumer exercises his right of withdrawal, at most the costs of return shipment will be at his expense.

 - If the consumer has paid an amount, the entrepreneur will refund this amount as soon as possible, but no later than 14 days after the withdrawal.
 This is subject to the condition that the product has already been received back by the entrepreneur or conclusive evidence of complete return can be presented.
 Refunds will be made via the same payment method used by the consumer unless the consumer explicitly authorises a different payment method.
-In that case, we will not charge extra.
+Any financial costs associated with the purchase of the order will be deducted.

 - If the product is damaged due to careless handling by the consumer himself, the consumer is liable for any depreciation in value of the product.